trdecker/NoteMaster/README.md

 # Overview
 Notes application written in React Native using Expo Snack.
 Create, edit, and delete notes.
 Sign up as a new user and login to view saved notes.
+Checkout out the backend [here](https://github.com/trdecker/NoteMasterAPI).

 [Software Demo Video](https://youtu.be/NSFhEtAoDAg)

 # Development Environment
 Developed in an Expo Snack.
-Backend is found [here](https://github.com/trdecker/NoteMasterAPI).

 # Useful Websites